 - 1. Meet all English Language Arts requirements for graduation with an overall grade point average of 2.0 or above in those classes - 2.
-Obtain a score of proficient or above on a standardized test in English Language Arts, by meeting one of the following criteria: - Pass the California Assessment of Student Performance and Progress (CAASPP) exam, administered in the 11th grade, at the proficient or above level (an overall score of 3 or above)
+Obtain a score of proficient or above on a standardized test in English Language Arts, by meeting one of the following criteria: - a.
+Pass the California Assessment of Student Performance and Progress (CAASPP) exam, administered in the 11th grade, at the proficient or above level (an overall score Revised January 2023 of 3 or above)